The Gloster-Whittle E28/39 “Pioneers”

 Over the next few days the E28 was re assembled in its Cranwell hangar and readied for flight.
 Particular attention was paid to the overall surface finish of the aircraft, Gloster’s paint shop manager personally superintending the final touches to the new machine.

-On 14th May, Gerry Sayer arrived at Cranwell to preform taxiing trials with the E28, now fitted with its new W1 flight certified engine and slightly lengthened nose-wheel undercarriage.
+On 14th May, Gerry Sayer arrived at Cranwell to perform taxiing trials with the E28, now fitted with its new W1 flight certified engine and slightly lengthened nose-wheel undercarriage.
 Sayer expressed his satisfaction with both.
 He taxied the machine for 25 minutes.
 The next day was scheduled for the first flight.

 The weather initially on 15th May was not good and it wasn’t until the early evening that Sayer elected to perform the first official flight.
 The actual flight time was 17 minutes and the engine and aircraft performed almost flawlessly.
 Apart from Sayer, those also in attendance were Frank Whittle, and from Gloster Aircraft, George Carter, Frank Mc Kenna (General Manager) and Michael Daunt (Senior Assistant Test Pilot).
 Additionally, Power Jets and Glosters both fielded significant numbers of key personnel.
 The MAP was represented by overseer Wg Cdr Leslie Crocker and by Resident Technical Officers (RTO’s) Messrs Yardley and Tobin, attached respectively to Gloster Aircraft and Power Jets.
 Aircraft Inspection Directorate (AID) personnel were also present.
 Not to be outdone, the Commanding Officer of Cranwell, Air Cdre Probyn, also witnessed the flight.